k-grosser/Evaluation-of-templates-for-requirements-documentation/README.md

     - "Reading box plots" sheet with box-and-whisker plots for readability metrics (with respectively re-arranged data from the summary sheet)
     - "Quality box plots" sheet with box-and-whisker plots for percentage-based quality metrics (with respectively re-arranged data from the summary sheet)
     - "Spearman Correl" sheet with a correlation matrix for spearman rank correlation over all metrics in the summary sheet (n=30, values significant at α=0.01 in green, α=0.05 in yellow)
-    - "Pearson Correl" sheet with a correlation matrix for pearson correlation over all metrics in the summary sheet (significant values in green, however not applicable as most values are not normally distributed)
     - "Readability bar charts indiv" sheet with bar charts of readability metrics
     - "Readability bar charts all" sheet with aggregated bar charts of readability metrics
     - "Quality Line charts" sheet with line charts of percentage-based quality metrics